YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Configuring the Restriction Facility
 -------------------------------------

-Post installation, a system administrator can optionally add a restrict.txt file in $ydb_dist to restrict the use of certain YottaDB facilities to a group-name.
-The owner and group for $ydb_dist/restrict.txt can be different from those used to install YottaDB.
+Post installation, a system administrator can optionally add a restrict.txt file in $gtm_dist to restrict the use of certain YottaDB facilities to a group-name.
+The owner and group for $gtm_dist/restrict.txt can be different from those used to install YottaDB.
 The file may contain zero or more of the following case-insensitive lines in any order:

 .. parsed-literal::
    BREAK[:<group-name>]